zio/zio/docs/guides/tutorials/create-custom-logger-for-a-zio-application.md

 ## Creating a Custom Logger

-To create a new logger for ZIO application, we need to create a new `ZLogger` object.
+To create a new logger for the ZIO application, we need to create a new `ZLogger` object.
 The `ZLogger` is a trait that defines the interface for a ZIO logger.
-The default logger is implemented this trait through the `ZLogger.default` object.
+The default logger has implemented this trait through the `ZLogger.default` object.

 ```scala mdoc:compile-only
 import zio._